Despite being considered a rare cancer, around 35,000 new cases of multiple myeloma are still diagnosed per year in the U.S. alone.

-Can you get financial help if you have multiple myeloma?
+Can you get financial support if you have multiple myeloma?

-Yes, you can get financial help if you have multiple myeloma.
-You can get everything from help with prescriptions, lower utility bills, grants, viatical settlements and much, much more.
+Yes, you can get financial support if you have multiple myeloma.
+You can get everything from help with prescriptions, lower utility bills, grants, viatical settlements, and much, much more.

 How can I get money for multiple myeloma treatment?

 Grants, crowdfunding, and disability benefits are some other ways you can get money for multiple myeloma treatment.
 Additionally, viatical or life settlements (where you sell your life insurance policy for a lump sum of cash) can be a great option to get money for multiple myeloma treatment.

 Does stage 3 multiple myeloma qualify for disability?

 Stage 3 multiple myeloma patients typically will be approved for Social Security Disability benefits.
 If you have stage 3 multiple myeloma, there is also a good chance you will qualify for a viatical settlement.